evanmays/cherrycore/README.md

 There's also a program cache that can hold all the programs a forward and back pass would need (a few KB).
 And a program exection queue which allows the host device to schedule programs.

+### Device Memory Access
+For FPGA versions, use a reserved memory area in the host pc.
+Each memory access loads a tile, so I estimate over 100 megabit ethernet we can get 50% utilization.
+Larger FPGA will use pcie.

+DMA (direct memory access) diagram here for Cherry on FPGA. [https://hackmd.io/@evanmays/r1G62pQsK](https://hackmd.io/@evanmays/r1G62pQsK)

+For ASIC, only need 256GB/s per chip core.
+Probably cheapest/easiest to use GDDR.

 ### Cache Hierachy
 **L3**

-Our L3 cache stores data that was prefetched.
+Our L3 cache stores data that was prefetched from device memory.
 Once you read from the L3 the data gets destroyed.
 This is because our L3 is a simple queue.
 It's smaller than L1 cache also.

 **L2**